 Every node maintains a window of interest, which is the set of sequence packets that the node is interested in acquiring at the current time.
 Figure 3 illustrates the fundamental concept of the sliding window.
 A sliding window of availability contains the list of segments available for each node.
-This is the information for the buffer map shared with The node slides its other neighbor nodes. window of interest forward over time as new packets stream in.
+This is the information for the buffer map shared with other neighbor nodes.
+The node slides its window of interest forward over time as new packets stream in.
 If a packet has not been received by the time it "falls off" the trailing edge of the window, the node will consider that packet lost or obsolete and will no longer try to acquire it.
 Figure 4 shows the buffer state of a node at a specific given time.

-To accommodate the bandwidth heterogeneity among peers, the content is encoded with Coding Multiple Description (MDC).
-Generally, MDC organizes the streaming content into several sub-streams where each sub-stream can independently decoded.
+To accommodate the bandwidth heterogeneity among peers, the content is encoded with Multiple Description Coding (MDC).
+Generally, MDC organizes the streaming content into several substreams where each sub-stream can independently decoded.
 The use of MDC for video streaming has been widely studied.
-Padmanabhan et al. propose that introducing redundancy can provide robustness in media streaming (Padmanabhan et al., 2003). delivered quality to each peer is The proportional to the number of independent substreams it receives.
-With MDC coding, each peer is able to receive the proper number of subthat are delivered through streams the combination push-pull streaming mechanism.
+Padmanabhan et al. propose that introducing redundancy can provide robustness in media streaming [12].
+The delivered quality to each peer is proportional to the number of independent substreams it receives.
+With MDC coding, each peer is able to receive the proper number of sub-streams that are delivered through the combination push-pull streaming mechanism.

-Figure 3 : Data buffer for PALMS-SP node
+Figure 3: Data buffer for PALMS-SP node

-Figure 4 : Buffer state of a node
+Figure 4: Buffer state of a node